steelwheels/KiwiScript/KiwiLibrary/Document/FileClass.md

 |:---         |:---   |:---                           |
 |string       |String |The string to write into the file |
 ### Return value
-If the write operation is succeeded, the size of parameter string is returned.
+If the write operation is succeeded, the size　(unit: byte) of parameter string is returned.
 If it is failed, this value will be 0.

 ## Related link
 * [KiwiLibrary](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/README.md): This framework contains this class.